 Verse 16: “For I hate divorce,” says the Lord, the God of Israel, “and him who covers his garment with wrong,” says the Lord of hosts.
 “So take heed to your spirit, that you do not deal treacherously.”

 This is what seems to be God’s pronouncement: “I hate divorce.”
-However, it is clear from the context and earlier, literal translations, that the term translated divorce here is not referencing an actual writ of divorce – provided in the Mosaic law (Deuteronomy 24) – but rather the act of “putting away.”
-A “put away” wife was released without a writ of divorce, left to fend for herself without the freedom to remarry.
+However, it is clear from the context and earlier, literal translations, that the term translated divorce here is not referencing the lawful provision of a writ of divorce for cause as provided in the Mosaic law (Deuteronomy 24) – but rather the act of “putting away.”
+A “put away” wife was released without a writ of divorce, often without cause, and left to fend for herself without the freedom to remarry.

-Men had become accustomed to putting away their wives to take other wives, and it is apparent by verse 11 that this was among the issues God condemned.
+Here men had become accustomed to putting away their “faithful” wives to take other wives, and it is apparent by verse 11 that this was among the issues God condemned.
 The act of putting away was a cruel and selfish misuse of authority, and God hated it.
 This anger is consistent and legitimate, grounded in righteousness and God’s intent for marriage.

 Why would men put away their wives?
 The reasons were purely selfish.
 Under the conditions of the “ketubah,” the marriage contract, a woman would enter into the marriage with a dowry which would by contract have to be returned to the wife upon the issuance of a writ of divorce, and the wife was also generally entitled to a measure of financial support, usually for a few years following the separation.
 Putting away a wife without a writ would leave her financially destitute while benefiting the husband.
 This was a violation of the contract and practical care.
 And the woman who was put away without a writ of divorce was not free to marry.
 This cruel status was known as “agunah” in the Hebrew, which means “chained woman.”
 It is also implied from earlier verses that these women were not being put away for any legitimate cause but because these men had decided to pursue other women, “the daughters of a foreign god.”
 It was a cruel betrayal; it was treachery.